olivialane/Unit2/README.md

 ### My suggestions for an engaging experience of virtual art.

 We don't need more art which is 'interpreted for the virtual world'.
 We do however, need art formulated specifically for computers, as a way to include the people left behind by the physical art world.
-In the virtual world, we have the power to defy the rules of the real world, gravity is no longer a tie, neither is scale or
+In the virtual world, we have the power to defy the rules of the real world as gravity and scale are no longer a tie.
+We need to create a landscape focused on wonder, we could explore type through a 3D world that lets us engineer letter forms like buildings or fly through gardens of sculptures or walk inside of ceramics.

+Through this week's experiments and research into ARDUINO, I began to think about the potential for a more immersive experience through hardware which could change the external elements of the digital viewing.
+I was really inspired by Tigress' work which used scents as a way to design an